top of page

 Located in Tahrir Square in Cairo, the Egyptian Museum houses the world’s most extensive collection of Pharaonic antiquities, including the golden treasures of Tutankhamun.
 A visit here offers deeper insights into Egypt’s rich history and the daily life, religion, and governance of its ancient civilizations.

 These activities showcase Egypt's diverse attractions, from its historical and cultural wonders to modern-day adventures.
-Whether you're exploring under the sea, drifting above ancient landscapes, or wandering through bustling markets, Egypt offers experiences that cater to all types of travelers.
+Whether you're exploring under the sea, drifting above ancient landscapes, or wandering through bustling markets, Egypt offers experiences that cater to all types of travellers.

 FOOD IN EGYPT